ezratl/PiScan/README.md

 Then configure the environment:

 	sh ./bootstrap.sh
-There are three options available for audio output: PulseAudio, ALSA, and JACK.
+There are three options available for audio output: PulseAudio, ALSA, JACK, and OSS.
 Your preference can be set by running one of the following commands from the `build` directory:

 	cmake ../src -DUSE_AUDIO_PULSE=ON
 	cmake ../src -DUSE_AUDIO_ALSA=ON